trello-archive/full-name-splitter/README.md

 However, there are times when it is necessary to have a split given name and family name.
 Such as when integrating with another system that made different design choices.

 This package does a best-guess attempt to split a full name string into given name and family name.
 For many Western names, it will get it right.
 It knows about some common family name prefixes used in many European-language names, and initials.

-It'll do a better job than naïvely splitting off the first or last word.

-Just don't expect it to be accurate for all names!
+It removes salutations (`Miss`, `Doctor`, etc) and suffixes (`III`, `Jr`, etc).

 ## Examples